 Working with fruit produced primarily from in our estate vineyards, we make our wine with minimum intervention.
 Our goal is to use minimal intervention in our winemaking so that our wines fully express the flavour and complexity produced in our vineyards.
 Our classic, patient approach builds wines of beauty and detail: rich, daring reds and flavourful, elegant whites.

 Maverick Estate Winery’s emblem is inspired by the blending of ancient pictographs drawn on cave walls around South Africa (reflecting the origin of the winery’s founding families) and cave drawings found peppered throughout the Okanagan Valley.
 The Maverick man represents the enthusiastically unconventional free thinker.
 Whether in ancient times or today, Mavericks are not afraid to forge their own paths and stay true to what they believe in.
 We are mavericks: uncompromising in our pursuit and unrestrained in our enjoyment of exceptional wine.

 The winery founders purchased the acreage that is home to the Maverick Estate Winery in 2009.
 The first vintage of Maverick Estate wine, produced in 2011, drew high praise from critics and customers alike.

-In April 2020, the winery and vineyard was acquired by Ontario native and winemaker Andrew Windsor and Okanagan native Jan Nelson.
+In April 2020, the winery and vineyard were acquired by Ontario native and winemaker Andrew Windsor and Okanagan native Jan Nelson.
 Andrew and Jan met at Tinhorn Creek Vineyards, located just 6km north of Maverick, and they partnered with Bob and Barb Shaunessy, one of the founding families of Tinhorn Creek, to purchase the winery.
 Jan and Andrew are inspired by the amazing vineyards, vibrant communities and delectable wines of the south Okanagan, and searched far and wide to find just the right home in the area.
 Maverick is a perfect fit for their philosophy, dedication to people, land and community, and approach to winemaking.